Ladvien/ladvien.github.io/_posts/2020-06-14-arduino-nano-33-bluetooth-low-energy-setup.md

 * `rx` Characteristic = `0x2A3D` -- [String](https://www.bluetooth.com/xml-viewer/?src=https://www.bluetooth.com/wp-content/uploads/Sitecore-Media-Library/Gatt/Xml/Characteristics/org.bluetooth.characteristic.string.xml)
 * `tx` Characteristic = `0x2A58` -- [Analog](https://www.bluetooth.com/xml-viewer/?src=https://www.bluetooth.com/wp-content/uploads/Sitecore-Media-Library/Gatt/Xml/Characteristics/org.bluetooth.characteristic.analog.xml)

-You may notice, according to the Bluetooth specifications, there are two mandatory characteristics we should be implementing:
+You may notice reading the Bluetooth specifications, there are two mandatory characteristics we should be implementing for `Generic Access`:

 * [Device Name](https://www.bluetooth.com/xml-viewer/?src=https://www.bluetooth.com/wp-content/uploads/Sitecore-Media-Library/Gatt/Xml/Characteristics/org.bluetooth.characteristic.gap.device_name.xml)
 * [Appearance](https://www.bluetooth.com/xml-viewer/?src=https://www.bluetooth.com/wp-content/uploads/Sitecore-Media-Library/Gatt/Xml/Characteristics/org.bluetooth.characteristic.gap.appearance.xml)

-For the sake of simplicity, I'll leave these up to the reader.
+For simplicity, I'll leave these up to the reader.
 But they must be implemented for a proper `Generic Access` service.

 Right, back to the code.

-Here we define the name of the device as it should show up to remote devices.
+Here we define the name of the device as it should show to remote devices.
 Then, the service and two characteristics, one for sending, the other, receiving.
 ```cpp
 // Device name
 const char* nameOfPeripheral = "Microphone";